arkency/posts/posts/2016-10-11-how-we-save-money-by-using-ddd-and-process-managers-in-our-rails-app.md

 ---
-title: "How we save money by using DDD and Process Managers in our Rails app"
 created_at: 2016-10-11 16:43:59 +0200
 publish: true
 author: Jakub Rozmiarek
 tags: [ 'domain event', 'ddd', 'rails_event_store', 'payments', 'e-commerce' ]
 ---

+# How we save money by using DDD and Process Managers in our Rails app

 It's obvious that e-commerce businesses depend on an ability to sell goods or services.
 If an e-commerce platform is unable to sell, even temporarily, it becomes useless.
 It suffers from short-term revenue loss, but also it appears as untrustworthy to both it's customers and merchants.